nural-khalafov/Test3DCSharp/README.md

 > * WASD movement and sprinting functionality
 > * Test_Level for testing project's mechanics/features
 > * Debug Panel that shows player's current_state and movement_velocity and fps
+> * 8-Way directional movement animations for crouch walking, stand walking
+> * Jump and falling states and connected animations
+> * Prototype stairs for slope climbing mechanics in test_level scene
+> * AKM_Custom with magazine and romanian dong module
+> * In-Game menu with resume, options and exit buttons -> functionable

 __________________________________________________